 “Most newbies gravitate towards navy or black,” said pageant coach Wendi Russo.
 “In my opinion, that is a pageant no-no.”

 Wendi has been involved in the pageant world since 2007.
-She is couch specializing in the Mrs. division.
-She coached the current Mrs. Corporate America, Lulu Orange Tyson.
-Wendi was first runner-up for Mrs. America and Mrs. United States.
-She has also competed in Mrs. Galaxy and Mrs. United Nations.
+She is a coach specializing in the Mrs. division.
+She coached former Mrs. Corporate America, Kylah Johnson.
+Wendi was 1st Runner-up for Ms. America and Mrs. United States.
+She has also competed in Mrs. Galaxy, placing 2nd Runner-up, and won the title of Mrs. United Nations 2016.

 “You’re not interviewing for a banking position,” Wendi said.
 “You still need to stand out and to me, a color does that very nicely.
 If you were interviewing for a traditional corporate job then you would be in black or navy.”

-Wendi advised Lulu to dress in yellow for her interview at Mrs. Corporate America.
+Wendi advised Kylah to dress in yellow for her interview at Mrs. Corporate America.

 “She looked professional and divine,” Wendi said.
 “You want a color that looks well on you since you are being judged on facial beauty in interview.”